Car Insurance Endorsements Explained

 If you’re driving a new (or new-to-you) vehicle, you may need one of these endorsements:

-Gap Insurance Endorsement: Also called “guaranteed auto protection” insurance, gap insurance is coverage that pays off your loan in case your car is totaled in an accident or stolen.
-If you’re financing or leasing a car, gap insurance may be required.
-Pro tip: Most car dealerships will add gap insurance as an add-on at the time of sale, but you can usually get it cheaper through your insurance company.
+Gap Insurance Endorsement: “guaranteed auto protection” insurance (gap insurance) pays off your loan in case your car is totaled in an accident or stolen.
+If you’re financing or leasing a vehicle, gap insurance may be required.
+Pro tip: Most car dealerships can add gap insurance as an add-on at the time of sale, but you can usually get it cheaper through your insurance company.

 Car Insurance Endorsements for Rideshare or Delivery Drivers

-If you’re thinking about driving for Uber, Lyft or a package or food delivery service, you’ll need to check your car insurance.
-A personal car insurance policy typically won’t cover a vehicle while it’s being used for business.
-And while rideshare and delivery companies do provide their drivers with some insurance, it doesn’t fully protect you.
+If you’re thinking about driving for Uber, Lyft, or a package or food delivery service, you’ll need to check your car insurance.
+A personal car insurance policy won’t cover a vehicle while it’s in use for business.
+And while rideshare and delivery companies provide their drivers with some insurance, it doesn’t fully protect you.

 That’s when a special endorsement for rideshare or delivery comes in handy.
-These auto insurance endorsements can protect you during gaps in coverage, such as the times when you’re actively working, but waiting for a ride request or delivery order to come in.
-A ridesharing/delivery endorsement also may cover some of the deductible for the company insurance policy.
+These auto insurance endorsements can protect you during gaps in coverage, such as when you’re actively working but waiting for a ride request or delivery order.
+A ridesharing/delivery endorsement may also cover a portion of the deductible you’d pay through your company insurance policy.

-We’ve covered most of the common car insurance endorsements you might find in your policy, but here are a few more:
+We’ve covered most of the standard car insurance endorsements you might find in your policy, but here are a few more:

-Named Driver Exclusion Endorsement: This endorsement excludes certain drivers in the household from your comprehensive and collision coverage.
-This can help save money — if you have a child at college, for example — but it means that you’ll have zero coverage for the vehicle if the excluded household member drives it for any reason.
+Named Driver Exclusion Endorsement: This endorsement excludes specific drivers in the household from your comprehensive coverage or collision coverage.
+This can help save money, but you’ll have zero coverage for the vehicle if the excluded household member drives it for any reason.

 OEM (Original Equipment Manufacturer) Endorsement: An OEM endorsement states that only parts made by your vehicle’s manufacturer (not cheaper aftermarket parts) may be used to repair your vehicle.

-If you need an endorsement for your car insurance policy, just contact your insurer.
-But before you do that, make sure you’re not paying too much for insurance!
-Compare.com customers save an average of $720 a year on their car insurance just by comparing quotes and choosing a lower-priced option.
+Contact your insurer if you need an endorsement for your car insurance policy.
+But before doing that, it won’t hurt to see if you can save on your current policy.
+Compare.com customers save an average of $720 a year on their car insurance by comparing quotes and choosing a lower-priced option.